It is relatively easy to defeat a grizzly bear in a wide open space such as a forest or the hillside of a mountain.

 Q: “My gut-level response would be to grab something sweet like tiramisu and throw it on the floor.
 Then I would rush out the door, and lock it.”

 A: Seemingly an excellent plan, this reaction is responsible for hundreds of deaths each year.
 It is wrong for two main reasons.
 The first is, you don’t want the bear to associate you with food.
 What happens when he finishes his dessert?
 Like most of us, bears get testy about small portion sizes.
 As the last person to give him tiramisu, he’ll expect you to have more of it.
-When you don’t, he’ll assume you’re hiding it, possibly inside yourself, and will rip you open to find out.
-The second reason is that running marks you as easy prey, and bears move much faster than people do.
+When you don’t, he’ll assume you’re hiding it, possibly inside yourself, and will rip you open to check.
+The second reason is that running marks you as easy prey, and bears move faster than humans do.
 So by the time your hand is on the door the bear will be pretty confident that you are prey and will be halfway through eating your legs.

 Q: “Jeez, that’s terrible.
 So what should I do instead?”

 A: The right call in this case is to leap into hand-to-hand combat as quickly as possible.
 Many bears will be so startled by this that they will flee to the corner of the cooler, or immediately “tap out” to signal their submission.
 Do not take the bait.
 Halting your attack now is sure to backfire.
 Instead, look for a finishing move.
 KO the bear with a crane kick, or use a triangle choke to render him unconscious.